jon-weisz/rosDocker/README.md

 rosDocker
 =========

-Docker container for the ROS (Robot Operating System).
+Docker container for the ROS (Robot Operating System) hydro base.

-Build image is available from https://index.docker.io/u/oleg/ros/
+Built image is available from https://index.docker.io/u/oleg/ros/

 To build container from dockerfile, type command in current directory: